 7. Fifth Amendment Takings.
 In Knick v.
 Township of Scott, 588 U.S. 180 (2019), the Court overruled Williamson County Regional Planning Commission v.
 Hamilton Bank, 473 U.S. 172 (1985).
 Consequently, taking claims under the Fifth Amendment are not like procedural due process claims, and a state's judicial remedies for taking need not be first exhausted in order to ripen a Fifth Amendment takings claim (and be pursued under § 1983 when a proper defendant exists).
-Still, when a State effects a taking, the unavailability of § 1983 (since States are not proper defendants) means that plaintiffs must still use a State's remedies, like inverse condemnation.
+Still, when a State effects a taking, the unavailability of § 1983 (since States are not proper defendants, see Chapter 3.C., supra, and Will v.
+Michigan Department of State Police, 491 U.S. 58 (1989) (page 169 of the text), means that plaintiffs must still use a State's remedies, like inverse condemnation.
 See Devillier v.
 Texas, 601 U.S. 285 (2024) (holding that no direct constitutional action exists under the takings clause when State remedies exist).
 These problems are discussed in Chapter 8, infra, and the accompanying supplemental material.